endless-sky/endless-sky-wiki/CreatingOutfits.md

   * `"hit effect"`: created when this projectile hits something.
 You can specify a number to create more than one instance of the effect.
 You can also specify multiple different hit effects.

+  * `"target effect"`: created on any impacted ships.
+As with `"hit effect"`, a number can be specified to create more effects and multiple target effects can be used.
+If a ship was impacted through an explosion, the number of effects created is scaled with the damage. **(v.
+0.9.15)**

   * `"die effect"`: created if this projectile reaches the end of its lifetime without hitting anything.

 * `submunition`: if the projectile reaches its end of life, create a new set of projectiles based on the given weapon outfit.
 The damage and hit force associated with a parent projectile is the sum of both its own damage and hit force attributes, and those of its submunitions.